suit-wg/suit-mti/draft-ietf-suit-mti.md

 # Acknowledgments

-We would like to specifically thank Magnus Nyström, Deb Cooley, Michael Richardson, Russ Housley, Mike Jones, Henk Birkholz, and Hannes Tschofenig for their review comments.
+We would like to specifically thank Magnus Nyström, Deb Cooley, Michael Richardson, Russ Housley, Mike Jones, Henk Birkholz, Linda Dunbar and Hannes Tschofenig for their review comments.